 Bio and CV

-I am currently an Assistant Professor of Health Policy and Management at the Columbia University Mailman School of Public Health.
-My research interests lie broadly in the fields of health economics, health policy, and behavioral economics.
-Most recently, I have focused on clinical decision making by emergency physicians and its impact on patient health outcomes and healthcare costs.
-I conduct my research using a variety of statistical methods primarily drawn from the fields of econometrics and machine learning.
+I am a health economist and an Assistant Professor of Health Policy and Management at the Columbia University Mailman School of Public Health.
+My research interests lie broadly in the fields of health economics and policy, behavioral economics, and applied econometrics.